Guest Post: Photography for Nonprofit and Planned Giving Marketing (Part 1)

 How do we ensure we get these photos?

-It’s understandable that you have a budget for your nonprofit with many competing demands for the dollars you spend.
-But marketing the work that your organization does is your opportunity to reach more people and amplify your message, thus allowing you to grow and continue the work you are doing.
+1. Hire a professional.
+Marketing the work that your organization does is your opportunity to reach more people and amplify your message.
 Hiring a professional photographer for your nonprofit organization is something that multiplies your marketing efforts.
-I’ll talk about this in greater depth in the next photo tips article, so stay tuned!
+I’ll talk about this in greater depth in the next article, so stay tuned!

 70 ½ vs. 73?